rogerhu/compsci_guides/Rotting-Oranges.md

 🔗 **Leetcode Link:** [https://leetcode.com/problems/rotting-oranges/](https://leetcode.com/problems/rotting-oranges/)

-⏰ **Time to complete**: 15 mins
+⏰ **Time to complete**: __ mins

+> **Understand** what the interviewer is asking for by using test cases and questions about the problem.
+>
+> - Established a set (2-3) of test cases to verify their own solution later.
+> - Established a set (1-2) of edge cases to verify their solution handles complexities.
+> - Have fully understood the problem and have no clarifying questions.
+> - Have you verified any Time/Space Constraints for this problem?

 1. **U-nderstand**

-a.
-What do the possible values of the grid represent?
+- What do the possible values of the grid represent?
 1’s are fresh oranges, 2’s are rotten oranges and 0’s are empty spaces

-b.
-What data structures can I use to store the grids?
+- What data structures can I use to store the grids?
 You can use a 2D array, hashset, queue, etc.

-c.
-Do we need to keep track of the level?
+- Do we need to keep track of the level?
 Yes, you can keep track of the level using a search algorithm.
 Trick is to only increment once per level and only if fresh.

-d.
-What is a possible edge case?
+- What is a possible edge case?
 That there is no fresh, there is no rotten

     ```markdown
     HAPPY CASE